Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: Datasets

 \section{Datasets}

-To reduce model toxicity, we use the pairwise toxic data generated by~\cite{lee2024mechanistic}.
+\paragraph{Preference Data} To reduce model toxicity, we use the pairwise toxic data generated by~\citet{lee2024mechanistic}.
 The dataset is created using sequences from Wikitext-2~\cite{merity2016pointer}.
-For each non-toxic sequence, is a toxic variant is generated using PPLM~\cite{dathathri2019plug}.
+For each non-toxic sequence a toxic variant is generated using PPLM~\citet{dathathri2019plug}.
+Samples from the dataset can be found in Table~\ref{tab:pref-data-samples}.

-The evaluation of model toxicity is done by prompting the model on prompts from the challenge subset of the \textsc{RealToxicityPrompts}~\cite{gehman2020realtoxicityprompts} dataset.
+\paragraph{Evaluation of Toxicity} The evaluation of model toxicity is done by prompting the model on prompts from the challenge subset of the \textsc{RealToxicityPrompts} dataset~\citep{gehman2020realtoxicityprompts}.
 These prompts are known to elicit highly toxic continuations from models.